tango4567/pexels_photos_videos/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: This package will help you to get data from [Pexels](hhtps://pexels.com).
+TODO: This package will help you to get data from [Pexels](https://pexels.com).

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+TODO: This package is able to fetch full details from [Pexels](https://pexels.com).

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+TODO: Use of this package is very easy.
+Inculde in your project pass your auth key and get the result.

 ## Usage